RitaPeixoto/BME-BI/README.md

 ## Visualizations

-The result from the presentation layer is available in this [link](https://public.tableau.com/app/profile/rita7831/viz/Netview/NetfflixSubscriptionAnalysis) .
+The result from the presentation layer is available in this [link](https://public.tableau.com/app/profile/rita7831/viz/Netview/Service) .

-## Results
+## Report
+The documentation report of this project can be found in this repository under the name "Business Intelligence Homework - Rita Peixoto.pdf".